ddhartma/Practical-Statistics/README.md

 - Use e.g. histograms to detect outliers
 - Use the Tukey rule

-    - Find the first quartile Q1 (ie .25 quantile)
+    - Find the first quartile Q1 (i.e. .25 quantile)
-    - Find the third quartile Q3 (ie .75 quantile)
+    - Find the third quartile Q3 (i.e. .75 quantile)
     - Calculate the inter-quartile range IQR (Q3 - Q1)
     - Any value that is greater than Q3 + 1.5 * IQR is an outlier
-    - Any value that is less than Qe - 1.5 * IQR is an outlier
+    - Any value that is less than Q1 - 1.5 * IQR is an outlier

     ```
     def tukey_rule(data_frame, column_name):